Aadil101/outlier-detection-practice/README.md

 new_R_sq = (sum((predict(new_fitted)-mean(y[-4]))^2))/(sum((y[-4]-mean(y[-4]))^2))
 ```

-The largest r-student residual of 2.74 was for observation 4, where
+The largest r-student residual of 2.74 was for observation 4, where *x*<sub>1</sub>=1, *x*<sub>2</sub>=1, *x*<sub>3</sub>=1, *y*=198.
-x1=1, x2=1, x3=1, y=198.
 Thus, observation 4 is a potential outlier.

-Differences (fitted coefficient over deleted data - fitted coefficient
-over full data):
+Differences (fitted coefficient over deleted data - fitted coefficient over full data):

-beta\_0: -2.6105991
+*β*<sub>0</sub>: -2.6105991

-beta\_1: -4.5685484
+*β*<sub>1</sub>: -4.5685484

-beta\_2: -4.5685484
+*β*<sub>2</sub>: -4.5685484

-beta\_3: -4.5685484
+*β*<sub>3</sub>: -4.5685484

-MSres: -111.1224558
+*MS*<sub>res</sub>: -111.1224558

-R\_sq: -0.1188627
+*R*<sup>2</sup>: -0.1188627

-When observation 4 is removed, the new line of best fit does not fit the
-data points as well, and there continues to be a pattern in the
-Residuals vs. Predicted Response graph.
-With the potential outlier
-removed, all estimated regressor coefficients are lower for the new
-fitted line.
-Regression coefficients 1, 2 and 3 are decreased by exactly
-the same amount of -4.57.
-This demonstrates that without observation 4,
-there is a weaker relationship between each regressor and observation,
-making it likely influential.
-With the outlier removed, MSres also
-decreases substantially by -64.11.
-This makes sense because observation
-4 was so remote, causing there to be high variance, which is relieved
-upon removal from the data.
-Finally, upon removal of observation 4,
-R\_sq decreased for the new model by -0.12.
-This indicates that although
-observation 4 may be remote, its existence makes the model a better fit
-for the data.
-I conclude that observation 4 is an influential point that
-is crucial to the model.
+When observation 4 is removed, the new line of best fit does not fit the data points as well, and there continues to be a pattern in the Residuals vs. Predicted Response graph.
+With the potential outlier removed, all estimated regressor coefficients are lower for the new fitted line.
+Regression coefficients 1, 2 and 3 are decreased by exactly the same amount of -4.57.
+This demonstrates that without observation 4, there is a weaker relationship between each regressor and observation, making it likely influential.
+With the outlier removed, *MS*<sub>res</sub> also decreases substantially by -64.11.
+This makes sense because observation 4 was so remote, causing there to be high variance, which is relieved upon removal from the data.
+Finally, upon removal of observation 4, *R*<sup>2</sup> decreased for the new model by -0.12.
+This indicates that although observation 4 may be remote, its existence makes the model a better fit for the data.
+I conclude that observation 4 is an influential point that is crucial to the model.